 • increase community awareness about community codes of conduct and standards of behaviour;

 The Koori Court sits at seven Victorian locations (Bairnsdale, Broadmeadows, Latrobe Valley, Mildura, Shepparton, Swan Hill and Warrnambool) and the Children’s Koori Court also sits at Melbourne.

 Criminal Justice Diversion Program

-The Criminal Justice Diversion Program assists first-time offenders to avoid a criminal record by imposing conditions beneficial to the offender, victim and the community.
+The Criminal Justice Diversion Program assists first-time offenders to avoid a criminal record by imposing conditions on the offender.
+These conditions are beneficial to the offender, the victim and the community.
 The offender does not need to enter a plea or appear in open court.
 A matter is eligible for diversion if:

-Prior convictions are taken into account in deciding whether diversion is appropriate.
+Prior convictions are taken into account when deciding if diversion is appropriate.

 The Criminal Procedure Act 2009 (Vic) (s 59) sets out the requirements of the diversion program.

 Diversion is an appropriate option if a person with a mental illness has committed a crime.
 Diversion may be suggested by the informant (i.e. the police officer who charged the person), their lawyer or the court.

 If the prosecution in a proceeding raises the option of diversion for an offender with a mental illness, they may have formed the view that the person’s disability impacted their offending.
 Therefore, there may be sufficient evidence to enter a defence of mental impairment (see “Defence of mental impairment”).

 The diversion program is also available to offenders with an intellectual disability.
 Offenders with an intellectual disability may also be eligible for a community corrections order (see “Intellectual disability” under “Sentencing”).